 Present Day Prestatyn

 In 2001, Prestatyn had a population of over 18,000 residents.
 Although primarily it was a tourist resort, it is now diversifying.
-Many large stores and supermarkets are making it a shopping mecca and it has a new Scala Cinema and a local theatre.

 The town has a railway station on the North Wales Coast railway line with trains running from Holyhead to Chester.